View on GitHub

 or:

-4. Create or mount folder for backups (assuming your backup volume is mounted under /backup)
+3. Create or mount folder for backups (assuming your backup volume is mounted under /backup on the host in case of mount)

 $ mkdir -p backup